 Depending on your settings, we may also show you personalized ads based on your interests.
 For example, if you search for "mountain bikes," you may see an ad for sports equipment when you're browsing a site that shows ads served by Google.
-You can control what information we use to show you ads by visiting your ad settings.
+You can control what information we use to show you ads by visiting your ad settings in My Ad Center.